drozd324/GPU_Delaunay_Triangulation/thesis.typ

 		  Data: egde $e$, triangle $t_a$
 		  + *if* $e$ is illegal
 			+ _flip_ with triangle $t_b$ across edge $e$
-			+ let $e_1$, $e_2$ be the outward facing egdes of $t_b$
+			+ let $e_1$, $e_2$ be the outward facing edges of $t_b$
 			+ LegalizeEdge($e_1$, $t_b$)
 			+ LegalizeEdge($e_2$, $t_b$)
 		]
 	) <legedge_alg>

-	The contrustions neccesary to explain why the _LegalizeEdge_ routine created a DT is again slightly mathematically involved but is discussed in @CGAlgoApp.
+	The constructions necessary to explain why the _LegalizeEdge_ routine created a DT is again slightly mathematically involved but is discussed in @CGAlgoApp.
 	In the following sections we will discuss the point insertion and flipping steps in more detail.

 === Point insertion

-	Point instertion procedure goes as follows.
-An initial triangulation is neccesary to begin advance in the point insertion procedure.
+	Point insertion procedure goes as follows.
+An initial triangulation is necessary to begin advance in the point insertion procedure.
 This is commonly done by adding 3 extra points to our triangulation from which we will construct a _supertriangle_ which will contain all of the point in the set we wish to construct the DT.
 These extra 3 points will later be removed.
-In our triagulation if there is a point not yet insterted we choose to use it to split the existing triangle in which this point lies in into 3 new triangles.
-This process is repreated untill no more points are left to insert.
+In our triangulation if there is a point not yet inserted we choose to use it to split the existing triangle in which this point lies in into 3 new triangles.
+This process is repeated until no more points are left to insert.
 The point insertion step would be followed by the _LegaiseEdge_ procedure. @s_pointinsertion_img illustrates this process.